Joint typical periodic optimization: Statement of results

 We say that the pair $(\cT,\cF)$ (or indeed the space $\cT\times\cF$, equipped with the product topology) has the \emph{joint typical periodic optimization (Joint TPO)} property if there is an open dense set of pairs $(T,\phi)$ in the product space $\cT \times \cF$ that have the periodic optimization property.\footnote{Although conceptually related to Ma\~n\'e's Lagrangian framework (where flow and Lagrangian are rigidly coupled variables), and the Lyapunov optimization of \cite{CLT01}, the Joint TPO results in this article reveal a stronger stability phenomenon: periodic optimization, when achieved at a given system-potential pair in a certain open dense set, persists under arbitrarily small \emph{independent} perturbations of both components.} In order to distinguish between these notions, it will sometimes be convenient to refer to TPO as \emph{Individual TPO}.
 As we explain below, typical properties in the product space $\cT \times \cF$ neither imply, nor are implied by, typical properties in typical fibres $\{T\}\times \cF$, so a Joint TPO result is not a straightforward consequence of an Individual TPO result, and an Individual TPO result is not a straightforward consequence of a Joint TPO result.\footnote{The situation is more subtle if we are content with \emph{generic} statements, but even here there is little connection between joint results and fibrewise results; a notable exception is Theorem~\ref{GPO_open_dense}, which is a straightforward consequence of a Joint TPO result.}

-In the initial part of this article we consider joint typical periodic optimization in settings for which Individual TPO is known to hold, where the members of $\cT$ are uniformly hyperbolic (expanding maps or Anosov diffeomorphisms)\footnote{It is possible to prove Joint TPO results for more general hyperbolic dynamical systems, including Axiom A diffeomorphisms (cf.~\cite{Man88,Pal87,Sma67,Sma70}) and Axiom A systems in one (real or complex) dimension (cf.~\cite{GrSw97, GrSw98, KSS07, Ly83, Ly86, Ly97, MSS83}); such proofs are beyond the scope of the present work and are presented elsewhere (see \cite{HHJL26}).}, and $\cF$ is either the H\"older space $\Holder{\alpha}(X)$, or (where appropriate) the $C^1$ function space; in the latter part of the article we address Joint TPO in the nonuniformly hyperbolic setting of beta-transformations.
+In the initial part of this article (Section~\ref{sec_JTPO_distance_expanding}), we consider joint typical periodic optimization in the foundational setting of uniformly hyperbolic systems, where Individual TPO is known to hold: here the members of $\cT$ are either expanding maps or Anosov diffeomorphisms\footnote{It is possible to prove Joint TPO results for more general hyperbolic dynamical systems, including Axiom A diffeomorphisms (cf.~\cite{Man88,Pal87,Sma67,Sma70}) and Axiom A systems in one (real or complex) dimension (cf.~\cite{GrSw97, GrSw98, KSS07, Ly83, Ly86, Ly97, MSS83}); such proofs are beyond the scope of the present work and are presented elsewhere (see \cite{HHJL26}).}, and $\cF$ is either the H\"older space $\Holder{\alpha}(X)$, or (where appropriate) the $C^1$ function space.
+While of primary importance for establishing the conceptual framework of our approach, this uniformly hyperbolic setting allows for a particularly concise treatment, serving as a precursor to the more intricate analysis handled in the majority of the article, which is devoted to Joint TPO in the nonuniformly hyperbolic setting of beta-transformations, and serves to confirm the robustness of the joint perturbation framework.

 We first consider Lipschitz expanding maps, which in particular includes the class of all smooth expanding maps on arbitrary compact connected Riemannian manifolds, as studied notably by Shub \cite{Sh69, Sh70} (see also e.g.~\cite{ES68, FJ78, GoRo23, Gr81, Hirs70} and \cite[Chapter 6]{URM22}).
 More specifically, if $X$ is a compact locally connected metric space, and $\cE(X)$ is the space of Lipschitz open mappings on $X$ that are distance-expanding, we prove: